Do I have to pay tax on money transferred to or from Australia?

 3. Choose a reputable money transfer provider

 The rule of thumb is to check whether or not your IMT provider is regulated and authorised by ASIC (Australian Securities and Investments Commission).
 If so, they should have their AFSL (Australian Financial Services Licence) number on their website, usually in the footer.
+All the providers on Mozo’s website are accredited providers, so you can have full confidence in using our IMT comparison table.

 This number essentially tells you that the provider is legitimate, and abides by AUSTRAC regulations and obligations such as reporting their financial transactions and any suspicious activity.